gigapixel/rybellion-test/README.md

 ```
   cucumber --quiet
 ```

 5. This would be run 'example.feature' test

 Reference for cucumber command see: [Running Features](https://github.com/cucumber/cucumber/wiki/Running-Features)

 Write your own tests
 --------------------
-Following are brief steps to write your own test on Rybellion (more details will comming soon)
+Following are brief steps to write your own test on Rybellion (more details will comming soon).
-1. Create page definition file (.yaml) and save in 'page-definitions' directory
-   * see example from 'WatirExample.yaml'
+1. Create page definition file (.yaml) and save in 'page-definitions' directory ** see example from 'WatirExample.yaml'
-2. Create feature file (.feature) and save in 'features' directory
-   * see example from 'example.feature'
+2. Create feature file (.feature) and save in 'features' directory ** see example from 'example.feature'

 Running your tests
 ------------------